oevtushe/push_swap/ReadMe.md

           prints the stacks.
     -fd <filename> - force checker to read commands from file except stdin.
-    --pretty='<pretty string>' - changes the view of stacks printing, run ./checker --pretty='' to see format.
+    --pretty='<pretty string>' - changes the view of stacks, run ./checker --pretty='' to see format.
     -s - prints statistics of operations executed (sum of all operations executed, and number of executions for each operation)

  ### Push_swap options
-    -fd <filename> - writes commands into specified file.
+    -fd <filename> - writes commands in file.

- Some ways to run:
+ ### Ways to run
  ```
     1. ARG='<random numbers>; ./push_swap $ARG | ./checker $ARG
     2. ARG='<random numbers>; ./push_swap $ARG | ./checker -c $ARG